AI-4-Everyone/Visual-TableQA-v2/Finetuning/MiniCPM and InternVL/readme.md

-# 🧪 Finetuning VLMs on TableQA-v2
+# 🧪 Finetuning VLMs on Visual-TableQA

-This guide walks you through the steps to finetune and run inference with two Vision-Language Models (VLMs): **MiniCPM** and **InternVL**, using the [AI-4-Everyone/TableQA-v2](https://huggingface.co/datasets/AI-4-Everyone/TableQA-v2) dataset.
+This guide walks you through the steps to finetune and run inference with two Vision-Language Models (VLMs): **MiniCPM** and **InternVL**, using the [AI-4-Everyone/Visual-TableQA](https://huggingface.co/datasets/AI-4-Everyone/Visual-TableQA) dataset.

 ---